 D. Service Projects and Events

-- In April 2012, students participated in a park cleanup as part of our Other Six Days program.
+- In April 2013, students participated in invasive species removal at Dumbarton Oaks park as part of our Other Six Days program.
 (7)

 E. Alternative Spring Break

-In 2012, for our eighth time, we took a group of 10 to Cherokee, North Carolina for a week of service, reflection, and learning.
+In 2013, for our ninth time, we took a group of 11 to Cherokee, North Carolina for a week of service, reflection, and learning.
 As before, we were guests of the Cherokee United Methodist Church.